computing-in-the-liberal-arts/SIGCSE2020-PreSymposium-Event/docs/curricula/siena/index.md

   some changes to Software Development requirements.

-In response to this, we are considering returning to a single major, but retaining and expanding the flexibility introduced by recent changes.
-The new major would include a smaller set of required courses, but with a number of tracks or concentrations, one of which would need to be completed to satisfy the major requirements.
+In response to this, we are considering returning to a single major, but retaining and expanding the flexibility introduced by the introduction of Software Development.
+The new major is being designed to include a core of required courses, but with a number of tracks or concentrations, one of which would need to be completed to satisfy the major requirements.

 We would like to share our thoughts on the new major requirements and to get advice and feedback from the attendees.